jacobfreedom/vh-calculation-fix/README.md

 - `vw` is tied to width while the core problem is vertical space disappearing under chrome/keyboard.
 - Faking vertical rhythm with `vw` assumes aspect ratios and ignores the very chrome that breaks layouts.
 - `vw` is great for horizontal sizing; it’s a poor default for section heights/vertical spacing.
-- For vertical rhythm (section heights, top/bottom spacing, type scale), use metrics derived from actual visible height — provided via `--svh`/`--lvh`.
+- For vertical rhythm (section heights, top/bottom spacing, type scale), use metrics derived from actual visible height — provided via `--svh`/`--lvh` in `vh-calculation-fix`.

 ## Quick Start